idris-lang/Idris2/docs/README.md

 ### LaTeX

-LaTeX can be install either using your systems package manager or direct from TeXLive.
+LaTeX can be installed either using your systems package manager or directly from TeXLive.

 ## Build Instructions